-8. Conflict of Interest Policy
+8. Conflict of Interest Policy [Process 3 for Change]

 During convened meetings, members of the committee who have a conflict of interest regarding a proposal under review (e.g.; personal research or faculty advisor a.
 Initial Review

 For exempt / expeditable proposals that are guided by the Chair, a vice chair who is appointed by the committee, will review those studies and sign off on them.